snissn/back-goes-backwards/outline.md

 - **7.3.1 Collaborative Functioning of Meridians**
   - **7.3.1.1 Synergistic Actions**
     - Explain how meridians work together along each axis to facilitate balanced movement.
-    - Highlight the interplay between yin and yang meridians in supporting complex movements.
+    - Highlight the interplay between Yin and Yang meridians in supporting complex movements.
   - **7.3.1.2 Practical Examples**
     - Provide examples of yoga poses and everyday movements that illustrate these associations.